mahahahad/Calculator/README.md

 # Scientific Mode

-Currently has only a limit calculator.
-But, will have other advanced features like integration, differentiation and so on shortly in the future.
+Currently offers these features:
+- Differentiation
+- Integration
+- Limits

 ## Limit Calculator

 As x approaches a certain value, this returns the value its function f(x) approaches.

-### Currently works for:
+### Works for:

-- Piecewise functions (Within limits and maybe outside too)
+- Piecewise functions
-- Asymptotic Functions where Desmos gives undefined
+- Asymptotic Functions (where Desmos gives undefined)

-### Does not work for:

-- Infinity (+/-)
+- Infinity and 0

+### Side-effects:

+- If value is outside range, evaluates first expression.

+## Differentiation

+Returns the derivative of a function f(x) at a user provided value

+## Integration

+Returns the area under a function f(x) using approximations with 'n' number of trapeziums

+### Works with:

+- Every function (including piecewise ones)

 ### TO-DO